-Mrs. Katherine Liebert Kirkland (left) smiles for a photo with Michelle Huey and Joshua Kaizuka of the Florin JACL Civil Rights Committee.
+Mrs. Katherine Liebert Kirkland (left) smiles for a photo with Michelle Huey and Joshua Kaizuka of the Florin JACL Civil Rights Committee. grade students at Tule Lake during the year Kirklandtaughtthere but cannot identify which students were in the class.
 Following are ways readers can help reconnect Kirkland with her former students:

-- 1. A digital list of fourth grade students at Tule Lake can be accessed at https://drive.google.com/file/d/0B7T il-OSF4pweEdXSDNZRG5seXM/ view?usp=sharing. - 2.
+- 1. A digital list of fourth grade students at Tule Lake can be accessed at https://drive.google.com/file/d/0B7Tjl-OSF4pweEdXSDNZRG5seXM/view?usp=sharing. - 2.
 If you recognize a name and have a way of contacting the person, ask the person if the name "Ms. Liebert" sounds familiar or if he or she remembers having her as a teacher. - 3.
 Share the list of fourth grade students with anyone who may recognize a name.